 Anna's story was also familiar because I have heard similar tales from other clients.
 Often they have had a bad experience at school or college.
 I even had a young man who dropped out of school at age 17 to avoid giving a speech!
 At age 21, he decided he wanted to go to college but needed to do something about his fear of public speaking first.

-I have older clients - in their thirties and forties, or even fifties- who still have a fear of public speaking.
+I have older clients - in their thirties, forties, fifties and even sixties- who still have a fear of public speaking.
 And almost always, it has adversely affected their career.
 It has also taken a personal toll.

 All my clients complete a pre-course questionnaire.
 Over 80% say that they actively avoid presenting if they can.
 And nearly 45% say that their fear has affected their career choices.